 Visiting a national park is easier than you might think.
 The hardest part is choosing between all of the parks and activities available.
 There are more than 400 national parks to choose from, so if you need a little help picking one, you're in the right place.
 The event calendar shares activities and ideas to inspire your planning.

 Tips to Get You Started

 - Most national parks don't even charge an entrance fee.
 Admission for those parks that do charge a fee range from $3 to $25, good for an entire carload of people for a week.
 And some days are fee free!
 An annual pass, to all of our parks, is also an option.

 - Find A Park gets you where you want to go.
-Select a park from the list or use the map to search by state.
+Select a park from the list or search for parks by state, activity, or topic.